Touch-Grass/Touch-Grass/README.md

 ## CSS Class Naming Convention

 In addition to our branch naming convention, we also maintain a CSS class naming convention to ensure consistency in our styles.
 This convention follows the "this-is-a-class" style, where class names are written in lowercase letters with hyphens between words.
+Additionally, we ensure that we always include a unique component name as a prefix, so styles do not overlap and pollute other components.

+Typically, to make this process easier, we will extract the component name as an SCSS variable like so:

+`$c: my-component;`

+This allows us a consistent-by-default approach:

+`.#{$c}-boxed-container` will resolve to `my-component-boxed-container`.

 ### Example CSS Class Names: